pujamadgula/HW4/README.md

 # Distributed Preconditioned Conjugate Gradient (PCG)

-This project aims to implement a distributed Preconditioned Conjugate Gradient (PCG) solver using MPI and Eigen.
+This project aims to implement a distributed Preconditioned Conjugate Gradient (PCG) solver using MPI.

 ## Building the Code